apimasud/CustomSS/README.md

 1. Download
 2. Unzip
-3. Enable Developer option from Extention
+3. Enable Developer option from Extention Tab
-4. Drag the folder into browser while Extention Tab is active.
+5. Drag the folder into browser while Extention Tab is active.
+6. Or Simply click on "Load Unpacked" and brows the folder you just unzipeda
-5. Pin the Extention for easy access.
+8. Pin the Extention for easy access.

 ![image alt](https://github.com/apimasud/CustomSS/blob/main/Demo.gif?raw=true)